Case Studies Why TCIA Cancer Imaging Won't Carry a Clinical Screening Tool: A Feasibility Study

 Problem

 Medical diagnostic errors cause significant patient harm.
 Second opinions from specialists improve accuracy but are expensive and slow.
-Can ML provide rapid first-pass screening to prioritize specialist attention?
+Can Machine Learning provide rapid first-pass screening to prioritize specialist attention - specifically in Indian hospitals reliant on X-ray and CT rather than MRI?

 Outcome

-Medical diagnostic errors are a significant cause of patient harm — estimates suggest that 10–15% of diagnoses involve some form of error, and radiology and pathology are among the highest-risk specialties for diagnostic mistakes.
-Second opinions from specialists improve accuracy, but at a cost: they’re time-consuming, expensive, and geographically constrained to where specialists practice.
+10 to 15% of medical diagnoses involve some form of error.
+Radiology and pathology are among the highest-risk specialties.
+Second opinions from specialists improve accuracy - but they are time-consuming, expensive, and geographically constrained to where specialists practice.

-The hypothesis driving this project: machine learning systems trained on large annotated datasets could serve as rapid first-pass screening tools — not replacing the clinician, but flagging cases that warrant specialist review and prioritizing the human expert’s attention on the highest-uncertainty cases.
+The hypothesis: machine learning systems trained on large annotated datasets could serve as rapid first-pass screening tools.
+Not replacing the clinician.
+Flagging cases that warrant specialist review.
+Prioritizing the human expert’s attention on the highest-uncertainty cases.

 TCIA is a public repository of de-identified medical imaging datasets across multiple cancer types, contributed by hospitals and research institutions worldwide.
-It includes imaging modalities including CT, MRI, and PET, along with associated clinical annotations and pathology reports.
+CT, MRI, PET, along with associated clinical annotations and pathology reports.

 Annotation quality: this was the critical finding.
 Annotations in TCIA datasets are contributed by different radiologists and institutions, following different annotation protocols.
 Lesion boundary definitions, severity grading conventions, and what counts as a “positive” case vary across datasets.
 Models trained on one dataset’s annotation convention may not generalize to another’s.